 “Better Call Stahl” Holland, MI Personal Injury Lawyer

 The Law Offices of Gerald R Stahl has represented numerous dog bite victims in Western Michigan since 1982.
 If you have been bitten by a dog in Michigan, call the personal injury lawyer Gerald R. Stahl for a free consultation.

 Whether you live in Allegan, Kent, Ottawa or Barry County, Gerald R Stahl will get you the best recovery for your dog bite injury and does not charge an attorney fee unless you recover money damages for your injuries.
-Gerald R Stahl is conveniently located in Grand Rapids near Knapp’s Corner and the 63rd District Court.
+Gerald R Stahl is conveniently located in Holland.